prajwal1210/Stance-Detection-in-Web-and-Social-Media/README.md

-All Instructions to run the codes are provided in seperate folders.
+All Instructions to run the codes are provided in respective folders.

 ## Publication